2i2c-org/2i2c-org.github.io/content/blog/2024/funding-czi/index.md

 ---
-title: Support from CZI to support 2i2c's mission to help communities create and share knowledge with open infrastructure
+title: Support from CZI to sustain 2i2c's mission to help communities create and share knowledge with open infrastructure
 date: "2024-10-13"
 authors: ["Chris Holdgraf"]
 tags: [report]